app-furqan/quran-app-data/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-You are free to use, modify, and redistribute this data.
+This project is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License (CC BY-ND 4.0) - see the [LICENSE](LICENSE) file for details.
+You are free to share and redistribute this data with attribution, but modifications are not permitted to preserve the integrity of the content.